car251290/amplifyapp/README.md

 In this module, we’ll begin by creating a new React application and push it to a GitHub repository.
 Then, we will connect the repository to AWS Amplify web hosting and deploy it to a globally available content delivery network hosted on an amplifyapp.com domain.
 Next, we’ll demonstrate continuous deployment capabilities by making changes to the React application and push a new version to the master branch which will automatically kick off a new deployment.

+## How AWS works
+AWS is separated into different services; each can be configured in different ways based on the user's needs.
+Users should be able to see configuration options and individual server maps for an AWS service.

 ## What I Will Learn
 Create a React application
 Initialize a GitHub repository